The page examines the key concepts and underlying structure of Starnix's virtual file system (VFS):

 tracks the "root mount" in the namespace (see Figure 7).
 Using the root mount's

-pointer (which points to a map of all DirEntry
+submounts pointer (which points to a map of all DirEntry instances and their

 root mount.

-instances that lead to the same underlying FileSystem
+different Mount instances that lead to the same underlying FileSystem.

 directories: root and cwd.